Mount Kaputar Summit lookout

 It was once popular to claim that you could see 10 per cent of NSW from Mount Kaputar Summit lookout.
 Whatever the actual percentage, the 360-degree scenic view is spectacular, with the ever-changing colours of the landscape through the seasons.

 From the lookout, gaze north across Grattai Wilderness and Moree; look east and you’ll see the impressive Liverpool Ranges and Boomi Creek; and westward there’s Ningadhun and the seemingly endless plains.
-Don’t forget to look up either, as more than 185 bird species live in the park, so bring your binoculars for a spot of birdwatching.
+Don’t forget to bring your binoculars and look up, because with 185 bird species in the park, this is a great opportunity for birdwatching too.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.